nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 Concretely, here's the _Mikado Method_ process you can follow:

 1. **Grab a piece of paper**.
 Sometimes low-tech is better.
-This is such time.
+This is such a time.
 2. **Set a goal**.
 Write it down on paper.
 Put it at the top or at the center, it doesn't really matter.
 Just keep space for other items.
 3. **Try to achieve the goal within a timebox**.
 5min, 10min, 15min, as you wish.
 Keep it relatively short.

    - If you failed:

      - **Revert your changes**.
 Undo what you did during the timebox.
 This is important to start fresh.
      - **Think about what's missing**.
-What do you need to change to make the goal easier.
+What do you need to change to make the goal easier?
 That's your subgoal.
      - **Write it down on your paper** and attach it to the goal you tried to achieve.
      - **Start over from 3) with your subgoal**.